 In this way, the Scenarios appear as the starting point for the presentation of the course contents and allow the observation of the different components of the communicative act - linguistic, sociocultural and communicational - within authentic contexts.
-Based on certain uses considered relevant to the communication situation visualised, the learner has direct access to information structured into the following thematic glossaries: Vocabulary, Communication, Grammar, Oral marks and Cultural notes.
-The entries that compose them resulted from the exploration of the Scenarios selected for each sub-level of the course.
+Based on certain uses considered relevant to the communicative situation presented in video or audio, the learner has direct access to information structured into several components: Vocabulary, Communication, Grammar, Oral marks / Pronunciation and Spelling, and Cultural Notes.

 A central concept in defining the communicative objectives of the course is that of Task.
-Throughout each sub-level, the trainees' work is conducted in such a way as to prepare them to solve certain communicative tasks with precise goals.
+Throughout each level, the learners' work is conducted in such a way as to prepare them to solve certain communicative tasks with precise goals.